top of page

 By Bridge to the Heart

-Why We Give, What We’ve Forgotten, and How to Get Back There
+Why We Give, What We’ve Forgotten, and What Real Giving Actually Means

 You ever notice how donating used to be simple?
 Somebody knocked on your door, said, “We’re collecting for a family in need,” and you gave them five bucks.
 Done.
 No receipt, no slogan, no logo with a heart inside another heart.
 Just giving.